 Cost of Product Revenue.
 Our cost of product revenue includes the cost of materials, direct labor, and manufacturing overhead costs used in the manufacture of our Cue Cartridges as well as contract manufacturing costs associated with production of our Cue Readers, Cue Wands and Cue Control Swab Packs.
-Prior to August 2020, we had not commenced sales of our diagnostic products and as such, did not record any cost of product revenue.
-We expect our costs as a percentage of revenue to vary from period to period depending on the number of units produced to satisfy demand.
+Cost of product revenue also includes inventory reserve provisions and external-use software development costs.
+We expect our costs as a percentage of revenue to vary from period to period depending on the number of units produced and sold to satisfy demand.

 Sales and Marketing Expense.
 Our sales and marketing expense consists primarily of salaries, commissions, and other related costs for personnel in sales and marketing, customer support and business development functions as well as advertising and marketing costs.
-We expect that our sales and marketing expense will increase on an absolute dollar basis and vary from period to period as a percentage of revenue for the foreseeable future as we focus on building out our customer facing organization and expand our brand.
+We expect that our sales and marketing expense will vary from period to period as a percentage of revenue for the foreseeable future as we focus on an optimized sales and marketing infrastructure.

 Research and Development Expense.
-Research and development expenses consist of external and internal costs associated with our research and development activities, including costs associated with developing our platform, the individual tests we offer on our platform and clinical and regulatory costs associated with obtaining regulatory approval for those tests.
+Our research and development expenses consist of external and internal costs associated with our research and development activities, including costs associated with developing our platform, the individual tests we offer on our platform and clinical and regulatory costs associated with obtaining regulatory approval for those tests.